YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 ![Building OpenAI WhatsApp Chatbot](chatgpt_wts_app.png "GPT-3 WhatsApp")
 # Building WhatsApp Chatbot powered by OpenAI GPT-3! - 2

-# Receiving Messages from WhatsApp Cloud API using WebHooks
+# Receiving Messages from WhatsApp Cloud API using Webhooks

 Follow along as we walk through the steps of building a WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.